-Whether you self-manage your package or choose a fully managed plan, you’ll still have choice and control over your support workers, your schedule, your spending, and your care.
+Whether you self-manage your Home Care Package or choose a fully managed plan, you’ll still have choice and control over your support workers, your schedule, your spending, and your care.

 Let’s look at the pros and cons of self-managing a Home Care Package: